 - Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4 and line a cupcake tin with paper cases

-- To make the sponge mix together the butter, light brown sugar and Biscoff Spread in a large mixing bowl
+- To make the sponge mix together the butter, light brown sugar and Biscoff Spread in a large mixing bowl, ideally using an electric mixer

 - Add the eggs and mashed bananas and mix in

-- Gently mix in the self raising flour and baking powder, and then seperate the batter into a tin lined with cupcake cases
+- Gently mix in the self raising flour and baking powder with a hand whisk or on slow with an electric mixer, and then divide the batter between the cupcake cases

 - Once they are fully cool, cut holes in the middle of the cupcakes using a cupcake corer or a small knife, and fill them with the caramel sauce

-- Whip up the double cream, vanilla extract and icing sugar with an electric hand whisk, put it into a piping bag fitted with a star nozzle and pipe it onto the cupcakes, or spread on with a spoon
+- Whip up the double cream, vanilla extract and icing sugar with an electric hand whisk until thick, put it into a piping bag fitted with a star nozzle and pipe it onto the cupcakes, or spread on with a spoon

 - Bash up the flake and sprinkle it all over the whipped cream, or decorate with chocolate sprinkles

-- Slice up the large banana and brush both sides of the slices with lemon juice, then push them into the cream
+- Slice up the large banana into 12 slices and brush both sides of the slices with lemon juice, then push them into the cream

 - Serve these cupcakes immediately, or refridgerate overnight and eat within 24 hours